top of page

 Our Story

-In a world that is increasingly distracting and overstimulating, Garret —a nature educator, father, and founder of AWE (Advanced Wholistic Education) Schools—has dedicated his life to designing learning environments that reconnect children with themselves, their communities, and the natural world.
+In a world that is increasingly distracting and overstimulating, Garrett —a nature educator, father, and founder of Wander & Wonder Nature Club and Forest Schools—has dedicated his life to designing learning environments that reconnect children with themselves, their communities, and the natural world.

 After relocating to France from the U.S., Garrett was inspired to create Wander & Wonder Nature Club—an accessible way for more children to experience the magic of unplugged adventures, guided by intentionality, curiosity, and connection.
 Whether it’s two afternoons a week or a Sunday morning in the woods, Wander & Wonder opens the door to a slower, richer rhythm—where nature leads, and wonder follows.